DavidCarrie/SecretGiftExchangeGenerator/README.md

         Mary,Wright,MaryWright@gmail.com
         .....

-[invalidAssignments.csv](optional): A comma-separated values file with no empty
+[invalidAssignments.csv]: An optional comma-separated values file with no empty
     lines.
 Format is Secret Giftor,Recipient and the first line of the file must reflect this as a header.
 Enter the emails of the giftor and recipient combination that is not allowed.